A photo of a harbor with two large container ships ready for unloading.

 • Document, test, and version everything.
 Document, test, and version not only code, but also scripts, configurations, data, data transformations, models, and all other parts of system development.
 Support rapid rollback if needed.
 For example, test the latency of models before deployment and test the deployment scripts themselves.

 • Iterate and release frequently.
-Work in small incremental iterations, release frequently and continuously to get rapid feedback on new developments and enable frequent experimentation.
+Work in small incremental iterations and release frequently and continuously to get rapid feedback on new developments and enable frequent experimentation.
 For example, experiment multiple times a day with different spam-detection prompts rather than preparing a big release once a month.

 • Emphasize observability.
 Monitor all aspects of system development, deployment, and operation to make data-driven decisions, possibly automatically.
 For example, automatically stop and roll back a model deployment if user complaints about spam suddenly rise.